NoobMaster9999/Solidity-CTF-Infrastructure-Framework/README.md

 2. Put your challenge contract in `Chall.sol`
 3. Edit `deployment.yaml` to your preferance
 4. Run `./build.sh` to download all the required tools
-5. Run `./run.sh` to start the instancer!
-That's it!
+5. Run `./run.sh <port>` with the port you want to start the instancer!
+6. `nc 127.0.0.1 <port>` to connect to the instancer locally!

 # Special Features

 Solidity CTF Instancer has a lot of special features, namely:

 * Special intercepter which blocks anyone trying to access any account running on a specific RPC-URL.
 This makes the instancer secure so that any player cannot interfere with any other player.
+* Special Memory Pool features that mimics the real blockchain by having a queue of transactions (useful for challenges that require analyzing the mempool: front-running attacks for example)

 # How it works